ymolists/website/src/routes/docs/config-gitpod-file.md

     onOpen: open-preview
 ```

+To see a full reference of all available properties, please refer to the [`.gitpod.yml reference`](/docs/references/gitpod-yml) page.

 ## How to provide the .gitpod.yml config file

 In order to tell Gitpod how to prepare a dev environment for your project, you check in a `.gitpod.yml` file into the root of your repository.
 This way you can